20dlmra/Exercise-1/README.md

 # Exercise-1
-Create Repository for learn how to setting gitgui and github
+Create New Repository for learn how to setting gitgui and github before make a script